serokell/vault-secrets/README.md

     vaultPrefix = "kv/servers/${config.networking.hostName}";
     vaultAddress = "https://vault.example.com:8200";

-    # Define a secret called `something`, with default options.
+    # Define a secret called `mysecret`, with default options.
-    secrets.example = {};
+    secrets.mysecret = {};
   };

-  services.example = {
+  services.myservice = {
     enable = true;
-    environmentFile = "${vs.something}/environment";
+    environmentFile = "${vs.mysecret}/environment";
   };
 }
 ```

-In this example, we define a secret `example` for a service also called
+In this example, we define a secret `mysecret` for a service called
-`example`.
-The AppRole used to log in will be `example` as well.
+`myservice`.
+The AppRole used to log in will be `myservice`.
 In order to
 log in using such an AppRole, it first needs to be created in Vault, and
 credentials for it need to be generated, and placed in
-`/etc/vault-secrets.env.d/example`.
+`/etc/vault-secrets.env.d/myservice`.
 This file should be formatted according to
 systemd `EnvironmentFile`, and contain the variables `VAULT_ROLE_ID` and
 `VAULT_SECRET_ID`, both of which are UUID provided by Vault.
 Using the
 script generators documented below significantly simplifies the process.